IMOS - Glossary

 Master Contract: An IMOS form that is used to organize and differentiate different types of COAs.

 Max Lift Quantity: The maximum quantity a vessel can lift in the port in the voyage that has the most restrictive deadweight and draft limits.
-In the Veson IMOS Platform, this amount can be calculated based on the density of the cargo, the vessel's deadweight, and the weight of bunkers and everything on the vessel.
+In IMOS, this amount can be calculated based on the density of the cargo, the vessel's deadweight, and the weight of bunkers and everything on the vessel.

 Marine Diesel Oil (MDO): A Fuel/Lube Type.